 Oceana’s mission – biodiverse and productive oceans

 The oceans cover 71 percent of the globe and provide an essential source of protein for nearly half the people of the world and jobs for over 200 million people.
-The oceans power local economies throughout the world, provide recreation for millions of people, and generate tourism important to the economy of many coastal nations.
-The oceans also play a fundamental role in controlling the global climate.
-The health of the oceans, therefore, is directly tied to the health of our planet, our food, and our economic security.
+They power local economies throughout the world, provide recreation for millions of people, and generate tourism that is important to the economy of many coastal nations.
+They play a fundamental role in controlling the global climate.
+The health of the oceans is therefore directly tied to the health of our planet, our food, and our economic security.